Ethiopia revokes press credentials of New York Times reporter

 “Any attempts to directly link it to the Prime Minister is undermining national institutional processes,” Billene Seyoum, Abiy’s spokeswoman, told Reuters in a text message.

-The director general of the Ethiopian Broadcasting Authority, Mohammed Edris, told Reuters that Marks’s licence was revoked before he became head of the authority, and his predecessors had said the decision was based on “unbalanced reports” by Marks.
+The director general of the Ethiopian Broadcasting Authority, Mohammed Edris, told Reuters that Marks’s licence was revoked before he became head of the authority and that his predecessors had said the decision was based on “unbalanced reports” by Marks.

 Mohammed said that after he took up the position, Marks asked him to reconsider but, due to approaching elections next month, he is busy with other issues.
 “What matters is the big picture,” Mohammed said.